kouzios/About-Time/README.md

 # Developers

-This add-on was developed in Dr. Hasker's 2016-2017 SDL by:
+This add-on was created in 2016-2017 SDL by:

 - Dora Kung